-Check package availability in the repository of a Linux’s distribution from the command-line
+Check package availability in the repository of a GNU/Linux’s distribution from the command-line

-You can check whether a package (programme) is available in the repository of a Linux distribution by running:
+You can check whether a package (programme) is available in the repository of a GNU/Linux distribution by running:

 $ apt-cache search <keyword>

-where the keyword can be the name of the name of the programme, the package name, part of a package name or any words used in its description.
+where the keyword can be the name of the programme, the package name, part of a package name or any words used in its description.

 search performs a full text search on all available package lists for the POSIX regex pattern given, see regex(7).
 It searches the package names and the descriptions for an occurrence of the regular expression and prints out the package name and the short description, including virtual package names.
 If –full is given then output identical to show is produced for each matched package, and if –names-only is given then the long description is not searched, only the package name and provided packages are.
 Separate arguments can be used to specify multiple search patterns that are and’ed together.